redbadger/awesome-badger/chriswhealy/FractalWASM/05 MB Julia Set/01/README.md

 1. Invoke the WebAssembly function to plot a new Julia Set
 1. Update the Julia Set image from the relevant section of shared memory

-This event handler function also uses some helper functions to calculate exactly where the mouse is in relation to image embedded within the canvas:
+This event handler function also uses some helper functions to calculate exactly where the mouse is in relation to the image embedded within the canvas:

 ```javascript
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -